bennycheung/bennycheung.github.io/_posts/2016-07-05-model-of-spatial-reasoning.md

 and *Minimal Spanning Tree*,
 can be derived from it.

-[PyDelaunay](https://github.com/bennycheung/PyDelaunay) is a Python implementation of an incremental algorithm for the construction of Delaunay Tessellation, based on the work of [Guibas & Stolfi 85].
+[PyDelaunay](https://github.com/bennycheung/PyDelaunay) is a Python implementation of an incremental algorithm, for the construction of Delaunay Tessellation.
+The algorithm is based on the work of [Guibas & Stolfi 85].
-The main algorithm is implemented in `TinAlgo.py`.
-We has supplied a convenience `TinBuild.py` to run the algorithm easily via the commandline input.
+The main algorithm is presented in `TinAlgo.py`.
+We have supplied a convenience `TinBuild.py` to run the algorithm easily via the commandline input.

-You can get help from `TinBuild.py` by using the `--help` parameter.
+`python TinBuild.py --help` will show the usage.

 ```
 TinBuild - compute Voronoi diagram or Delaunay triangulation